Castlemilk: Development of modern estate

 Public housing policy in Scotland was radically changed by the Tenants' Rights, Etc. (Scotland) Act 1980, which gave tenants the right to buy their council houses for the first time.
 Since then, renovation, demolition and refurbishment of Castlemilk’s existing housing stock has taken place, as well as the development of areas of new build houses for owner-occupation.
 Tenure has diversified with home ownership transferred from the City Council to local Housing Associations and owner-occupiers.

 The township centre at Castlemilk Arcade / Dougrie Drive was developed by Ravenseft Properties Ltd between 1961 and 1963 on a 5 acre site which was formerly the location of the large country houses at Castleton, west of Castlemilk House itself.
 The centre was designed to contain about sixty shops at an estimated cost of £3m to £4m.
 The shops are still standing, with an 80% occupancy rate.
 The north side of the arcade on Dougrie Drive contains Castlemilk's only pub, the Oasis.
-After the shopping centre's small Co-op Food supermarket confirmed it would closed its doors in 2016, residents launched a campaign for improved grocery shopping provision in the district, with local bodies failing to attract any suitable tenants for either the Braes Centre (described by campaigners as badly outdated) or at any new standalone sites.
+After the shopping centre's small Co-op Food supermarket confirmed it would close its doors in 2016, residents launched a campaign for improved grocery shopping provision in the district, with local bodies failing to attract any suitable tenants for either the Braes Centre (described by campaigners as badly outdated) or at any new standalone sites.